Selection (Holocaust)

-The arrival selection was first a separation by gender, and then a separation into either fit or unfit for work, as determined by a soldier or bureaucrat or doctor after a visual inspection or perhaps a question or two.
-Children under 16 and later 14, the elderly, women visibly pregnant, mothers who would not leave their children, the disabled, or anyone visibly weak or ill, were ineligible for "selection" and were simply sent to their deaths.
+The arrival selection was first a separation by sex, and then a separation into either fit or unfit for work, as determined by a soldier, bureaucrat or doctor after a visual inspection or perhaps a question or two.
+Children under 16 (later 14), the elderly, women visibly pregnant, mothers who would not leave their children, the disabled, or anyone visibly weak or ill, were ineligible for "selection" and were immediately murdered.
 In addition to the initial selection upon arrival, subsequent selections would occur at subsequent prisoner counts, the Appellplatz, or in the blocks, the camp barracks.
 The selection officers were nominally looking for healthier, stronger laborers, but according to historian Jan Erik Schulte, camp guards and administrators were given maximum discretion in selections, which resulted in "ultimately only a superficially utilitarian-motivated selection process."

 The selection process was heavily dependent on the labor-force needs of the camp at that time.
 Approximately 1 in 5 of all transported prisoners survived selection and were thus enslaved.
 Selection was specific to the camps, such as Auschwitz or Majdanek, that served some kind of industrial function for the regime.
 As one article put it, "Like Auschwitz-Birkenau, Majdanek was the rare concentration camp that was also a death camp.
 Forced labor from the camp was to man the shops and factories of an SS empire that would be centered in Lublin.
 This empire never materialized as SS chief Heinrich Himmler had fantasized, but some of its building blocks, including Majdanek, were put in place.
 The Germans established an elaborate hierarchy of power and order in the camp, which relied on violence from the camp commander down to the barracks elders for its functioning."
-The Aktion Reinhard extermination camps, such as Belzec, Chełmno, Sobibor and Treblinka, had essentially no selection, only death by gas.
+The Aktion Reinhard extermination camps, such as Belzec, Chełmno, Sobibor and Treblinka, had essentially no selection, as all transported prisoners were murdered within hours of arriving.

-Selection began with Aktion 14f13, the killing of sick or weak prisoners who were considered a burden to the Reich.
-Action 14f13 was itself a derivative of Aktion T4, the extermination of the disabled and mentally ill, and all of it was derivative of eugenics and the Nazi ideology of racial purity, Aryan superiority, sexual insecurity, etc. Dr. Mengele used selection to find twins for his experiments at Auschwitz, as recalled by Eva Mozes Kor.
+Selection began with Aktion 14f13, the murder of prisoners who were too sick or weak for forced labor, and were considered a burden to the state.
+Action 14f13 was itself an outgrowth of Aktion T4, the mass-murder of the persons the Nazis deemed "life unworthy of life", such as the disabled and mentally ill.
+Dr. Mengele used selection to find twins for his experiments at Auschwitz, as recalled by Eva Mozes Kor.